Abungo/k_module/README.md

 # k_module
-A simple kernel module source for learning to compile
+A simple kernel module source for learning purposes.